 The Happy Puppy in the Clouds by Allison L. Williams Hill

-One of my Cloudscape note cards.
+The above is one of my Cloudscape note cards.

-Since I began this page on clouds, I had the good fortune of seeing incredible ones.
+ince I began this page on clouds, I had the good fortune of seeing incredible ones.
 There is only one sky.
 Clouds are the result of condensation, a natural result of the hydrologic cycle.
 They can have various affects on viewers, depending on the environmental conditions of the skies.
 Fluffy, jump-in-them cumulus; stratus, and cirrus forms are formed from specific conditions and I appreciate the meteorological community for making the information accessible.

 Everything from cloudless skies to hurricane masses, I saw in the British Virgin Islands and in the United States.
 I do wonder how much attention I gave them when I visited other countries.